Alternative dispute resolution: Expert determination

-Ombudsman
+Ombudsmen

-Ombuds are a third party selected by an institution – for example a university, hospital, corporation or government agency – to deal with complaints by employees, clients or constituents.
+Ombudsmen are a third party selected by an institution—for example, a university, hospital, corporation or government agency—to deal with complaints by employees, clients or constituents.
 An organizational ombudsman works within the institution to look into complaints independently and impartially.
-Calling an organizational ombudsman is always voluntary; by the International Ombudsman Association Standards of Practice, no one can be compelled to use an ombuds office.
-Organizational ombuds offices refer people to all conflict management options in the organization: formal and informal, rights-based and interest-based.
-But, in addition, in part because they have no decision-making authority, ombuds offices can, themselves, offer a wide spectrum of informal options.
+Calling an organizational ombudsman is always voluntary; according to the International Ombudsman Association Standards of Practice, no one can be compelled to use an ombudsman office.
+Organizational ombudsman offices refer people to all conflict management options in the organization: formal and informal, rights-based and interest-based.
+But, in addition, in part because they have no decision-making authority, ombudsman offices can, themselves, offer a wide spectrum of informal options.